 As the amplitude increases with the excitation of frequencies, a system's tendency to vibrate also increases.
-This is defined as resonance.
+This is defined as Resonance.
 The maximum frequency following which the amplitude is also maximum is called resonant frequency.
-To define the sharpness of resonance, the Q factor is used.
+To define the Sharpness of Resonance, the Q factor is used.
+When the matching vibrations of an object make another object’s oscillations increase its amplitude, this procedure is called Resonance.

 The Sharpness of Resonance Definition:

-The depletion of an oscillating wave with respect to time is called the sharpness of the resonance.
+The depletion of an oscillating wave with respect to time is called the sharpness of the Resonance.
+It relates to the energy decay that happens in an oscillating system.
 It is mainly defined by the Q factor.

 Q factor stands for the quality factor.
 It does not have any dimensions.
-It is used to characterize the centre frequency and bandwidth of resonator and the underdamped resonator.
+It is used to characterise the centre frequency and bandwidth of the resonator and the underdamped resonator.

 It is represented mathematically as: